 Here are some of the things I believe in, albeit this list won't be definitive nor complete:

-- Problems belong to anyone, and anyone can help in solving them, regardless of their experience level or role.
+- Problems belong to everyone, and anyone can help solve them, regardless of their experience level or role.

 - Asking questions is great.
 Asking informed questions is even better.